Vishal73040/BotBrowser/docker/README.md

 # Docker Deployment

 For Academic and Authorized Testing Environments.

-> 🔥 Deploy BotBrowser with Docker for controlled testing environments.
+Refer to the project [Legal Disclaimer](../DISCLAIMER.md) and [Responsible Use Guidelines](../RESPONSIBLE_USE.md) when deploying containers.

 This guide explains how to deploy BotBrowser using Docker and Docker Compose in authorized research setups.